maoberlehner/markus-oberlehner-net/content/blog/building-a-date-input-component-with-vue.md

 By setting the `-moz-appearance` to `textfield` and by hiding the `::-webkit-inner-spin-button` pseudo element, we remove the spinner buttons which are displayed by default on `<input>` elements of type number.

-Also, we're resetting the focus styles of the `<input>` elements, keep in mind tough, that you absolutely should implement your own (fake) focus styles on the wrapper `<div>`.
+Also, we're resetting the focus styles of the `<input>` elements, keep in mind though, that you absolutely should implement your own (fake) focus styles on the wrapper `<div>`.

 Depending on the font you are using, you might have to use different values for the width of the `<input>` elements.